 Sleep is crucial across the board — yet many of us still don’t get enough.
-The problem is perhaps most starkly noticeable when it comes to teens: three quarters of high school students don’t get the recommended eight hours per night.
-Science has long suggested that teenagers’ changing circadian rhythm means they need to sleep later into the morning than children or even adults, which makes our schooling system — most schools start before 8:30 — very dissonant.
+The problem is perhaps most starkly noticeable when it comes to teens: Three quarters of high school students don’t get the recommended eight hours per night.
+Science has long suggested that teenagers’ changing circadian rhythms means they need to sleep later into the morning than children or even adults, which makes our schooling system — most schools start before 8:30 a.m. — very dissonant.
 A smarter, later schedule would keep our teens happier, healthier, and ultimately more successful.

 An Opinion piece in the New York Times, written by journalist and high school science teacher Henry Nicholls, highlights these facts, presenting some of the crucial research that advocates later school start times as well as other factors that contribute to inadequate sleep amongst teens.

 These are some of the key things we learned from his coverage:

 It’s not just school start times — screen time is a big part of the problem, too.

 Part of what is eating into teens’ sleep time is the six-plus hours they spend on their screens each day, most of it after school and into the night.
 And it’s not just the (very real) temptation of socializing and playing video games that’s the problem — the blue light of screens actually convinces our brains that it’s still daytime, compounding the effects of teens’ nightbird tendencies and leaving them even less present come morning.

 Opening schools later has the potential to curb obesity and car crashes.